wombleton/gitlaw-nz/acts/P/Public Audit Act 2001.md

 *   Schedule 2 Chartered Professional Engineers Council: inserted, on 1 July 2002, by [section 69(2)][158] of the Chartered Professional Engineers of New Zealand Act 2002 (2002 No 17).
 *   Schedule 2 Electricity Ashburton Limited: repealed, on 8 August 2001, by [section 22(2)(a)][150] of the Electricity Amendment Act 2001 (2001 No 40).
 *   Schedule 2 Engineers Registration Board: repealed, on 1 January 2004, by [section 75(4)][159] of the Chartered Professional Engineers of New Zealand Act 2002 (2002 No 17).
+*   Schedule 2 Game Animal Council: inserted, on 28 November 2013, by [section 41(2)][160] of the Game Animal Council Act 2013 (2013 No 98).
-*   Schedule 2 Māori Television Service: inserted, on 8 May 2003, by [section 60][160] of the Māori Television Service (Te Aratuku Whakaata Irirangi Māori) Act 2003 (2003 No 21).
+*   Schedule 2 Māori Television Service: inserted, on 8 May 2003, by [section 60][161] of the Māori Television Service (Te Aratuku Whakaata Irirangi Māori) Act 2003 (2003 No 21).
-*   Schedule 2 Maori Trustee: repealed, on 1 July 2009, by [section 30(1)][161] of the Māori Trustee Amendment Act 2009 (2009 No 12).
+*   Schedule 2 Maori Trustee: repealed, on 1 July 2009, by [section 30(1)][162] of the Māori Trustee Amendment Act 2009 (2009 No 12).
-*   Schedule 2 Montfort Trimble Foundation: inserted, on 11 December 2003, by [section 26][162] of the Masterton District Council (Montfort Trimble Foundation) Act 2003 (2003 No 5 (L)).
+*   Schedule 2 Montfort Trimble Foundation: inserted, on 11 December 2003, by [section 26][163] of the Masterton District Council (Montfort Trimble Foundation) Act 2003 (2003 No 5 (L)).
-*   Schedule 2 New Zealand Registered Architects' Board: inserted, on 1 July 2005, by [section 82(2)][163] of the Registered Architects Act 2005 (2005 No 38).
+*   Schedule 2 New Zealand Registered Architects' Board: inserted, on 1 July 2005, by [section 82(2)][164] of the Registered Architects Act 2005 (2005 No 38).
 *   Schedule 2 Otago Power Limited: repealed, on 8 August 2001, by [section 22(2)(b)][150] of the Electricity Amendment Act 2001 (2001 No 40).
-*   Schedule 2 Overseas Investment Commission: repealed, on 25 August 2005, by [section 75][164] of the Overseas Investment Act 2005 (2005 No 82).
+*   Schedule 2 Overseas Investment Commission: repealed, on 25 August 2005, by [section 75][165] of the Overseas Investment Act 2005 (2005 No 82).
-*   Schedule 2 Patriotic and Canteen Funds Board: repealed, on 17 May 2005, by [section 22][165] of the Patriotic and Canteen Funds Amendment Act 2005 (2005 No 65).
+*   Schedule 2 Patriotic and Canteen Funds Board: repealed, on 17 May 2005, by [section 22][166] of the Patriotic and Canteen Funds Amendment Act 2005 (2005 No 65).
-*   Schedule 2 Royal New Zealand Foundation for the Blind: repealed, on 30 April 2003, by [section 28(1)][166] of the Royal New Zealand Foundation of the Blind Act 2002 (2002 No 3 (P)).
+*   Schedule 2 Royal New Zealand Foundation for the Blind: repealed, on 30 April 2003, by [section 28(1)][167] of the Royal New Zealand Foundation of the Blind Act 2002 (2002 No 3 (P)).
-*   Schedule 2 Survey Board of New Zealand: repealed, on 1 June 2002, by [section 68(1)][167] of the Cadastral Survey Act 2002 (2002 No 12).
+*   Schedule 2 Survey Board of New Zealand: repealed, on 1 June 2002, by [section 68(1)][168] of the Cadastral Survey Act 2002 (2002 No 12).
-*   Schedule 2 Treaty of Waitangi Fisheries Commission: repealed, on 29 November 2004, by [section 214][168] of the Maori Fisheries Act 2004 (2004 No 78).
+*   Schedule 2 Treaty of Waitangi Fisheries Commission: repealed, on 29 November 2004, by [section 214][169] of the Maori Fisheries Act 2004 (2004 No 78).
-*   Schedule 2 West Coast Development Trust: inserted, on 21 March 2002, by [clause 3][169] of the Public Audit (West Coast Development Trust) Order 2002 (SR 2002/17).
+*   Schedule 2 West Coast Development Trust: inserted, on 21 March 2002, by [clause 3][170] of the Public Audit (West Coast Development Trust) Order 2002 (SR 2002/17).

 ---